Last year my mother had five bladder infections. This is a common occurrence amongst people suffering from Alzheimer's disease and dementia.

 - About the Alzheimer's Reading Room

 Alzheimer's Reading Room and an Alzheimer's caregiver.
-The blog contains more than 3,861 articles with more than 351,100 links on the Internet.
+The blog contains more than 5,000 articles.
 Bob lives in Delray Beach, FL.

 You are reading original content from the Alzheimer's Reading Room.